STAT231-S24/CanadianNutrient/README.md

 This file describes the Canadian Nutrient package.

-The package is interesting because it provides detailed explanations on a lot of the foods available in the canadian market.
+The package is interesting because it provides detailed explanations on a lot of the foods available in the Canadian market.
 It lets you verify exactly what portion of the food is each yield and refuse, as well as telling you detailed information on every nutrient it has and how to make scale conversions or calculations to determine how much of each